 Then there’s Cape Raoul, a hike with views so dramatic, they’re hard to believe.
 It’s not just the vistas but the feeling of standing on the edge of the earth.
 On a quiet day, you’re supposed to be able to hear the waves pounding relentlessly against the bottom of the cliff face.

-We highly recommend the trip down on gravel past Port Arthur and down Stormlea Road, to get to the Cape Raoul Track trail head.
-Adding this to your day trip will make for a long day, because the walk out to Cape Raoul Lookout is 5 hours return.
-But it’s worth it.
+We highly recommend the trip past Port Arthur and down Stormlea Road, to get to the Cape Raoul Track trail head.
+Adding this to your day trip will make for a long day, because the walk out to Cape Raoul Lookout is 3 hours return.
+Not a difficult walk at all, but it’s completely worth it.
+You are rewarded with views from the top of Tasmania’s most dramatic clifftops and the crashing Southern Ocean.

 This is Tasmania at its wildest and most untamed.